Today, Taylor and Patrick are discussing East of West 21, originally released October 14th, 2015.

 Oh man Patrick, I’m so pumped after reading this issue.
 I had a great time!
 Did you?
 I ran out of room before I got to talk about Nick Dragotta’s art, but it’s just stunning as usual.
 You have anything to say about that?

 Patrick: Sure I do!
 Taylor, I think I’ve got a slightly more adversarial relationship with Hickman’s obtuse storytelling than you do.
-You know me – I loves me narrative mysteries, and I cling to the mantra “questions are better than answers” for precisely the reasons you outlined above.
+You know me – I loves me some narrative mysteries, and I cling to the mantra “questions are better than answers” for precisely the reasons you outlined above.
 That need for speculation does turn the act of reading from a passive experience to a largely active one – something that Drew discussed in his write-up of The Surface 4 last week.
 But one thing that East of West constantly demands of its readers is a familiarity with every nook and cranny of its own mythology, and I don’t always have the mental bandwidth to keep all of that information flowing through my brain.
-It’s kinda like how I love playing Street Fighter IV, but I had to give it up because I can’t commit the kind of time or energy to really participating with it to the level the game demands.
+It’s kinda like how I love playing Street Fighter IV, but I had to give it up because I can’t commit the kind of time or energy to really participate with it to the level the game demands.
 That doesn’t make the game bad, and it also doesn’t invalidate my experience with it (the game is good, my experience is valid), but it does mean that I end every play session saying “I’m missing something.”

 Which is largely my reaction to the story beats in East of West 21.
 I will admit to having a tough time getting through that scene in the Endless Nation’s war room.
 It’s four pages of characters I don’t recognize as individuals arguing about what’s to be done about alliances I don’t totally have a solid grasp on in the first place.
-However, that scene is almost the anomaly that proves Hickman’s ability to tell a compelling, active story without needing his reader to know everything that’s going one.
+However, that scene is almost the anomaly that proves Hickman’s ability to tell a compelling, active story without needing his reader to know everything that’s going on.
 Take the opening scene, with Doma and the Maos tapping out secret messages to each other.

 Just about everything about this scene is perfect.
 I love the way Hickman, Dragota, and letterist Rus Wooton introduce this method of communication.
-It starts with Doma and the Mao solider lay in bed naked together, speaking to each other normally, but the TAP TAP appears in the bottom right corner of the panel.
+It starts with Doma and the Mao solider laying in bed naked together, speaking to each other normally, but the TAP TAP appears in the bottom right corner of the panel.
 As the scene cuts to this negotiation table, the tapping continues and Wooton commits individual narration boxes to individual letters, as through gradually suggesting that taps could be letters.
 There’s no explanation of what they’re doing — no reference to Morse Code or anything dumb like that — just the knowing acknowledgement that readers will be able to figure out how they’re communicating.
 I also love the way Wooton dims the text on the actual conversation people are having in the room.
 It’s all very politically wonky anyway, so the content of that conversation is the kind of East of West material that puts me to sleep anyway, but it’s nice to have a visual cue that it’s supposed to fly over my head.

 That scene is also built on an awful lot of intimacy.
 We start off seeing our characters naked and embracing, and we’ll return to that to close out the scene.
 All throughout, they’re able to talk privately in front of everyone.
 And some of Doma’s expressions are downright filthy.
 She says that she “had [her] hand inside him earlier” referring to the old man she’s about to blow the fuck up.
 She even gently closes her eyes in ecstasy before finally pulling the trigger.
 It’s a wonderful juxtaposition to that single panel of horrific gore — a panel that Dragota enthusiastically delivers on — which feels so much more like a violation because of the how intimate and sexy we’ve been in the meantime.
 I mean, look at just the last two panels next to each other and tell me that the contrast doesn’t improve both.